 Chinese Postpartum Diet Best Practices

 Many pregnant women have a lot of crazy cravings during pregnancy.
-But per TCM, the real eating starts after giving birth!
+Maintaining a balanced, healthy diet during pregnancy is key, but per TCM, what you eat after giving birth is just as important!

 Eating well and eating the most high quality, fresh ingredients you can manage is important.
-It’s important to eat enough calories, but also to make digestion easier with more frequent, smaller meals.
+It’s important to get enough calories with nutrient-dense foods, but also to make digestion easier with more frequent, smaller meals served at optimum temperature.

 As for what foods to eat, we’ve put together some general guidance.
 To start, if you only take away two things from this post, it would be these: 1) no cold food and 2) no raw food!
 Let’s dive into some more specifics now: